NavarroEmilioLuis/SMB3-Cards-Minigame/README.md

 **Overview**

 A web app recreation of the "N-Mark Spade Panel" (a.k.a.
 Matching Cards) minigame from Super Mario Bros.
-3.
+3, meant to resemble it as close as possible.

 **Development**

 This project is javascript based and uses canvas to render the game.
+It leverages the game loop with the browser event loop.
 It is a minimal implementation that recreates the original game with added support for mouse and touchscreen.

 **Setup**